kxh001/ITdiffusion/README.md

 ## Results
-Run './script/plot_results.py' to get all figures and tables in the paper.
+Run './script/plot_results.py' to get figures and tables in the paper.
+Note:
+- For benchmark results (1st & 2bd column in Table 1 and 1st column in Table 2), please read the README.md file in './benchmark/improved-diffusion'.
+- The results of n=1000 could be downloaded [here]().

 ## BibTeX
 ```